iBala/balapanneerselvam/caste-in-india.md

 The best explanation of this is found in Dr Ambedkar's book above which states that caste is a community that prohibits marriages outside their social community.
 This forms the genesis of caste.

 Why does it work?
-- Prohibit marriage -> you reduce interactions -> Further implement additional constraints like Servitude, untouchability, restricted acces etc.
+- Prohibit marriage -> you reduce interactions -> Further implement additional constraints like Servitude, untouchability, restricted access etc.
 - Also, no one can get access to the caste group except by birth.

 ## The abuses created by the caste system